FREQUENTLY ASKED QUESTIONS

 Can I come and see the camp before I sign up?

 Camp Howe is a seasonal site and opens in early May.
 Our official Open House is in June; all are encouraged to attend.
 We understand that this requires registering before seeing camp to avoid being waitlisted.
-For this reason, if a family tours our camp and does not think it is a good match for their child, the deposit will be refunded to them.

 In accordance with Summer Camp License Regulations, you may request copies of our background check, health care, and discipline policies, as well as procedures for filing grievances before and after registering.